-Botox is one of the most popular anti-ageing treatments available.
+Anti wrinkle injections are one of the most popular anti-ageing treatments available.
 It is relatively affordable, has few risks and requires no recovery time.
-Targeted injections of botulinum toxin are effective for temporarily smoothing wrinkles on the face, the eye area and the neck that are caused by repetitive movements such as smiling, frowning or raising eyebrows.
-Botox is used to reduce the degree of muscle movement, thereby softening existing wrinkles and prevent the future formation of deep lines.
+Targeted injections are effective for temporarily smoothing wrinkles on the face, the eye area and the neck that are caused by repetitive movements such as smiling, frowning or raising eyebrows.
+Anti wrinkle injections are used to reduce the degree of muscle movement, thereby softening existing wrinkles and prevent the future formation of deep lines.

 Dr Asif Hussein is a renowned expert in cosmetic dermatology and a teacher of toxin injection techniques and facial anatomy for injectables.
-In his clinic, he carries out some 1200 Botox injections per year including for
+In his clinic, he carries out some 1200 Anti wrinkle injections per year including for

 - Frown lines, crow’s feet, horizontal forehead lines

 - Brow lifting